 In addition to his leadership of the school, Hart was well-known for his writing and speaking.
 His many books addressed a wide array of topics, including the balancing of personal and professional life for leaders; how to finish well; how to cope with stress, depression, anxiety, and divorce; the vital importance of sleep; healthy sexuality; and even healthy approaches to dealing with the adrenaline and stress overloads inherent in our digital age.
 During many of his years at Fuller, Hart also helped countless people through his private psychotherapy practice, as well as a multitude of Christian leaders through his books and lectures.
 Indeed, he influenced pastors and other leaders around the world, particularly with his strong emphasis on the importance of spiritual health, emotional health, and self-care.

 Whereas Hart was a brilliant man and scholar, he also knew the value of “coming as a child” when putting one’s trust in God.
 When asked to give his own explanation for his multitude of accomplishments and amazing life, he was known to say, “I just got in the boat with Jesus and went wherever he took me.”
 With his faith to guide him, Hart left a legacy of service as a professor, mentor, clinical psychologist, and Christian leader, and his influence on many colleagues and countless students will doubtless continue for years to come.
-His passage to heaven marks the end of the era of the pioneers in the 1960s and 1970s who helped to make Fuller’s School of Psychology & Marriage and Family Therapy a reality.
-As a key pillar in the school’s history, Archibald D. Hart will doubtless continue to inspire many who will maintain the tradition of placing the cross in the heart of psychology.
+He was a key pillar amongst those pioneers in the 1960s and 1970s who helped to make Fuller’s School of Psychology & Marriage and Family Therapy a reality.
+Archibald D. Hart will doubtless continue to inspire many who will maintain the tradition of placing the cross in the heart of psychology.

 Hart now joins his beloved wife, Kathleen Hart, who recently was also promoted to heaven on June 29, 2021.
 His extensive legacy will certainly continue through the lives and vital ongoing ministries of his three daughters, Catherine Hart Weber, Sharon Hart May, and Sylvia Hart Frejd, and their families.